joaks1/python-debugging/README.md

         area = height * width
     TypeError: can't multiply sequence by non-int of type 'str'

-Oop, we definitely have some bugs to fix.
+Oops, we definitely have some bugs to fix.

 Now, let's try running the script through the Python debugger: